Bryce Harper Isn’t Thinking About His Upcoming Free Agency

 “Every single time we go in to face somebody, we’ve got to do things to keep track of what’s important.
 And that’s winning ballgames and doing the things we can as a team to play well.
 Doesn’t matter who we’re playing — if it’s the Yankees, Cubs, Dodgers, Phillies, name it.
 Doesn’t really matter the team or the atmosphere.
 Just trying to go in there, try to win ballgames.”

 So far during the 2018 season in Washington, Harper has put together a big year.
-He has recorded a.232 batting average, which is low for his liking, but has smacked 13 home runs and driven in 30 RBI’s.
+He has recorded a .232 batting average, which is low for his liking, but has smacked 13 home runs and driven in 30 RBIs.
 Those numbers are going to improve as the season moves forward, especially his batting average.

 Bryce Harper opens up about his love for the Vegas @GoldenKnights: https://t.co/UspkUuH7Wl pic.twitter.com/lmOb5oogQy